moody/Waffle/README.md

 otherRoot:AttachComponent(root:FindByKey("sidebar"):Detach())
 ```

-Every method used above, and every other one Waffle supports (`FindByKey`, `SetHidden`, every other setter/getter, and more), works the same on any node and is documented with a runnable example in [Component](#component) below.
+Every method used above, and every other one Waffle supports (`FindByKey`, `SetVisibility`, every other setter/getter, and more), works the same on any node and is documented with a runnable example in [Component](#component) below.

 **Reacting to resolved size.** `onLayout` fires with a node's own component and its resolved width/height, once the whole tree is laid out.
 Useful for anything Waffle doesn't handle automatically, like keeping a `ScrollFrame`'s scroll child in sync (WoW doesn't resize it to fit the visible area on its own):